From now on let no one cause trouble for me, for I bear on my body the brand-marks of Jesus (Galatians 6:17).

 Why do they do this?
 Why can people be so harsh and unloving toward the servants God sends to His churches?

-Something our Lord said keeps hammering on my soul.
-They hated me without cause (John 15:25).
+Something our Lord said keeps hammering at me.
+It’s from John 15.
+They hated me without cause.

 We may expect the world to hate us, Jesus said, because we are not of the world.
-Okay, we say, we were expecting that.
-We were expecting the unbelieving world to ignore us and even to oppose us.
+But we know that.
+We were expecting the unsaved world to ignore us and some even to oppose us.

+Here is what Jesus said.
 All these things they will do to you for My name’s sake, because they do not know the One who sent Me.
-They have done this in order that the word may be fulfilled that is written in their Law, ‘They hated me without a cause.’
-(John 15:21,25).
+And He added, They have done this in order that the word may be fulfilled that is written in their Law, ‘They hated me without a cause.‘ (John 15:21,25).

 Many of the leaders of our churches do not know God.
 They do not believe in Jesus.